paketo-buildpacks/composer/README.md

 ## Build

-Will install Composer at a location on the `$PATH` of the build image for subsequence buildpacks to use.
+Will install Composer at a location on the `$PATH` of the build or launch image for subsequent buildpacks to use.

 ## Integration